11/30/19: It is time for the Democrats to get serious about tax reform

 MCCARTHY: There is a philosophical difference in Washington.

-Democrats do want the charge more and spend more.
+Democrats do want to charge more and spend more.
 Republicans want you to keep more of your money and spend less.
 One thing that Republicans have shown since they took a majority, when it comes to discretionary spending, we have actually cut spending.

 We know where the challenge is when it comes to entitlements.
 We have put those plans out there.
 We have to grow the economy and save the entitlements for the next generation by changing them to be actually prepared for the future.